-If you and your wife can agree on the division of assets, financial support and the arrangements for your children, you may not have to attend a court hearing at all.
+If you and your wife can agree on the division of assets, including pensions and spousal maintenance as well as the arrangements for your children, you may not have to attend a court hearing at all.

-You will need to attend a court hearing if you ask the court to make an order for financial support or you are unable to agree about the arrangements for your children.
+You will need to attend a court hearing if you ask the court to make a financial remedy order or you are unable to agree about the arrangements for your children.

 What about our children?

-If you can agree who your children will mainly live with (residence) and how and when you will both see them (contact), then there is no need to ask the court to make an order.
-If you can’t agree, then you may need to consider applying to the court for a residence or contact order.
-Either parent can apply for a residence order.
+If you can agree who your children will mainly live with and how much time they will spend with the other parent, then there is no need to ask the court to make an order.
+If you can’t agree, then you may need to consider applying to the court for a Child Arrangements Order.

 You may want to consider agreeing a parenting plan.
 This sets out the way that you and your wife intend to make arrangements for your children after divorce.